 Not all women and men in Delaware supported a woman’s right to vote.
 Members of the Women’s Committee of Delaware Opposed to Women’s Suffrage believed women should not be involved in politics.
 They argued that women had more important responsibilities such as raising children and taking care of the home.
 Like many states, Delaware was divided on the issue of women’s suffrage.

 On June 2, 1920, Delaware voted to reject the amendment.
-But on August 18, 1920, Tennessee became the 36th state to ratify the amendment, making women’s suffrage legal all across the country.
+But on August 18, 1920, Tennessee became the 36th state to ratify the amendment, ensuring that all across the country, the right to vote could not be denied based on sex.

 On March 6, 1923, Delaware showed its support for women’s suffrage by belatedly ratifying the 19th Amendment.